Electrostatics/GIBS/README.md

 1. Automated excess chemical potential calculations for bulk electrolyte solutions.
 2. Fast and efficient GCMC sampling of ion distributions in bulk electrolyte solutions and around fixed molecular solutes
-3. Ion-Ion interactions using `Coulomb`, `hard-sphere`, `Lennard-Jones` potentials.
+3. Models for Ion-Ion interactions using `Coulomb`, `hard-sphere`, `Lennard-Jones` potentials.
-4. Ion-Solvent interactions using `hard-sphere`, `Lennard-Jones`, `attractive square well` potentials.
+4. Models for Ion-Solvent interactions using `hard-sphere`, `Lennard-Jones`, `attractive square well` potentials.
-5. Solvent-Solvent interactions using `hard-sphere` repulsions.
+5. Models for Solvent-Solvent interactions using `hard-sphere` repulsions.
-6. Solvent modeled as dielectric continuum (primitive model) or hard spheres (solvent primitive model or SPM) .
+6. Solvent representation as dielectric continuum (primitive model) or hard spheres (solvent primitive model or SPM).
-7. Ions modeled as charged hard spheres.
+7. Ion representation as charged hard spheres.

 ## Download Instructions and Code Compilation